Skip to main content

 Who is this course for?

-The qualification is appropriate not only to existing employees facing ever increasing technological demands, but also those entering the meat industry from other processing sectors who wish to expand their technical knowledge.
-The programme is particularly suited to those in production, new product development, technical and quality assurance roles.
-The qualification will provide learners with the core knowledge and skills required by a modern food technologist.
+The qualification is appropriate for those entering the meat industry from other processing sectors who wish to increase their technical knowledge, as well as existing meat industry employees who are becoming more exposed to technology demands.
+The programme is particularly suitable for those in production, new product development, technical and quality assurance roles.

 Course Entry Requirements